Black Mission Fig Tree

 Black Mission Fig Tree Care and Information

-The Black Mission Fig tree produces heavily from a young age.
+The tree is a deciduous tree with a spreading and dense growth habit.
+It can reach a height of about 15 to 30 feet (4.5 to 9 meters) and has attractive, dark green, lobed leaves that add to its ornamental appeal.
+The Black Mission Fig tree produce heavily from a young age.
 Plant the fig tree in the full sun.
-Trees can grow over 30 feet tall, but prune to keep as small as 10 feet tall and wide.
+Fig trees can grow to be over 30 feet tall, but prune to keep as small as 10 feet tall and wide.
 Plant trees 10-15 feet apart in soil that drains well.

 Additional Information